 Rapid Opiate Detox by Waismann Institute Offers Promising Morphine Treatment

 The renowned Waismann Institute in southern California is widely known and respected for its approach to opiate addiction.
 The facility offers rapid opiate detox that has proven safe, effective and discreet over the last decade.
 Our success and safety rates are unparalleled in the field, and part of that success lies in the unique way we help alleviate a painful withdrawal.

-The Waismann Method Rapid Detox uses non-addictive intravenous medication to cleanse the morphine from patients’ opiate receptors, while the patient is in a ICU of a full service accredited hospital.
-It usually takes less than two hours and patients are monitored by a board certified anesthesiologist while lightly under sedation.
+The Waismann Method Rapid Detox uses non-addictive intravenous medication to cleanse the morphine from patients’ opiate receptors, while the patient is in an ICU of a full service accredited hospital.
+It usually takes less than two hours and patients are monitored by a board-certified anesthesiologist while lightly under sedation.
 The procedure accelerates the withdrawal symptoms and patients awaken from the procedure without the awareness of the detoxification.
-The entire process is administered in the safety of a hospital where patients stay for 2 to 4 days and then they are transition in our Domus Retreat aftercare facility where they are offered a combination of therapeutic services, including massage, biofeedback and counseling.
+The entire process is administered in the safety of a hospital where patients stay for 2 to 4 days, then transitioning to our Domus Retreat recovery center and aftercare facility where they are offered a combination of therapeutic services, including massage, biofeedback, and counseling.

 Last Updated on